How Do You Fix Bad Business Policies?

 Not part of the development process, per se, but its logical conclusion: Distribute the policy, instruct your employees on it, and put it into practice.
 Do, check, and act.

 To quickly sum, you need to identify the problem, figure out what caused it, develop a system to prevent the problem from recurring (or lessen its likelihood) and enact it, and summarize that system in a policy statement.
-And don’t forget — you need to review your policies regularly to ensure that they reflect the current and future state of your business, not what used to be.
+And don’t forget — you need to review your policies regularly to ensure that they reflect the current and future state of your business, not what used to be done in the past.
+Then, If you decide you need to make a change, figure out whether or not it’s time for a policy revision, training or additional resources.

 Download Sample Policies and Procedures Templates

-Review free sample procedure templates to see how easy and fast it is to customize the MS-Word templates for your business.
+Review free policies and procedures to see how easy and fast it is to customize the MS-Word templates for your business.
 No other company provides a complete set for your whole company.
 More questions?
 Learn how to improve your organization by using policy management software.